Memorex

 trace_store=trace_store,

-from memorex.consent import expire_consent_grants
+from memorex.consent import expire_consent_grants, grant_consent

 expire_consent_grants(